-- Employers can require leave to be taken but must give employees 14 days written notice.
+• Employers can require leave to be taken, but they must give the employee 14 days written notice.

-- There is a new obligation not to unreasonably with-hold consent for leave to be taken.
+• There is an obligation not to unreasonably withhold consent for leave to be taken.

-- When an employee falls sick on annual leave, the leave may be taken as sick leave.
+When an employee falls sick on annual leave, the leave may be taken as sick leave.
+The employer is entitled to ask for a medical certificate as proof of sickness before this leave is changed from annual to sick leave.

 - parent or parent-in-law